SqueezeBERT promises faster mobile NLP while maintaining BERT levels of accuracy

 SqueezeBERT is the latest piece of research at the convergence of computer vision and NLP.
 Last week, Facebook and UC Berkeley researchers including Keutzer introduced Visual Transformers for finding relationships between visual concepts.
 Last month, Facebook AI Research released DETR, the first object detection system created using the Transformer neural network architecture that has been at the forefront of advances in NLP.

-One potential next step for SqueezeBERT is to attempt downsampling to cut sentences the way computer vision models like EfficientNet or AlexNet cut the height and width of images for speed improvements.
+One potential next step for SqueezeBERT is to attempt downsampling to cut sentences in the same way computer vision models like EfficientNet or AlexNet cut the height and width of images for speed improvements.

 “The notion of treating a sentence like an image that you can upsample or downsample is something that I think could become a popular thing in NLP — we’ll have to see,” Iandola said.